Supportive measures announced to help Birmingham reopen safely

 - Improvements to reduce traffic and help with social distancing, walking and cycling

 There are lots of factors for licensed premises to consider ahead of reopening on 12 April.
-The Council has worked with West Midlands Police to prepare a joint briefing note with supporting information, which is additional to Government guidance and should not be deemed a substitute.
-More information is available here
+The council has worked with West Midlands Police to prepare a joint briefing note with supporting information, which is additional to Government guidance and should not be deemed a substitute.
+More information is available on our licensing webpage